navigation bar

 General Description

 The Lower Guadalupe offers everything from tame flatwater to challenging Class III rapids and water falls.
 It is a dam-fed (Canyon Dam) river with many springs along the way providing additional flow.
-The Lower Guad starts just below Canyon Lake in Comal County and, for general recreational purposes, flows down to New Braunfels over a distance of about 22 miles.
+The Lower Guad starts just below Canyon Lake in Sattler (Comal County) and, for general recreational purposes, flows down to the boat ramp beneath IH 35 in New Braunfels over a distance of about 23.85 miles.
 The river actually flows all the way to the Gulf of Mexico, but only Texas Water Safari paddlers can be found on those stretches below New Braunfels, with most of that activity limited to the areas below the confluence of the San Marcos River southeast of Gonzales in Gonzales County.
+Near Seguin, the Guadalupe River is impounded by Lake McQueeny and Lake Wood at Gonzales, but both are well below this reach, and other than the low head dams there are no impoundments between Canyon Lake and IH 35 in New Braunfels.

 With numerous access points it is easy to choose a trip length that fits every paddling need, from short tube float trips to full day canoe/kayak trips.
 The river is lined with beautiful Cypress, Sycamore and Pecan trees, some rising 60 feet or more above the river.
 This section is generally safe for any age or experience level, but can become hazardous in flood stage conditions.
 Great care should be exercised at all the major drops including (most especially) Hueco Springs Rapid, Slumber Falls, Clutter and Rock Garden Rapid and Gruene Rapid, all of which will require advanced skills, safety gear and eternal vigilance to avoid being injured or killed.
-The aforementioned hazards are all located between the First Crossing of River Road and Gruene Crossing, a distance of about 3.5 miles, with the floatable section continuing about 3 more miles below Gruene Crossing.
+The aforementioned hazards are all located between the First Crossing of River Road and Gruene Crossing, a distance of about 3.7 miles, with the floatable section continuing a little more than 3 miles below Gruene Crossing.
 Numerous low-water bridges (especially Gruene Crossing) must be carefully negotiated in swift moving water to avoid injury to people, boats and gear.
+Overnight trips can be taken by staying at one of many campgrounds located along the Guadalupe River, or by doing day trips staying overnight in conventional accommodations in and around New Braunfels.

 Location